 The hepatitis C virus (HCV) spreads through blood and can be transmitted in the following ways:

 Although the risk is low, having a sexually transmitted infection or being infected with the human immunodeficiency virus (HIV) may increase the risk of sexual transmission of HCV infection.
 The risk of an infected pregnant woman transmitting the virus to her baby is also low.
+It is possible for a breastfeeding mother to pass the infection to her baby while breast-feeding if her nipples are cracked and bleeding.
+People in prisons and health care workers exposed to infected blood are at higher risk of contracting the virus.

 Doctors don’t know the length of time a person infected with the virus remains contagious.
 For this reason, anyone who tests positive for the HCV antibody should take precautions to avoid spreading the infection.
 See "Treatment and Prevention" for more information.